 Is Cambodia an Easy Country to Visit?

-No, I really don’t think Cambodia an easy country to travel, it’s pretty tough.
+No, I don’t think Cambodia is an easy country to travel around.
+It’s pretty hard.
 I’d say it was the hardest country in this corner of Asia.

 The country was knocked for six by the Pol Pot years and you can see the scars, both in terms of infrastructure and human suffering.
 Transport practicalities are challenging and you may find some of the realities of Cambodia today hard to take.
-My younger son, particularly, was upset at times.
+My younger son, particularly, was upset at times by the things he saw.

 We opted not to take the kids to some of the more harrowing destinations in Cambodia.
-We adults had been before and knew what was there.
-We didn’t want to upset the kids so we skipped a few places when visiting Cambodia with them.
+Having visited before we knew what was there.
+We didn’t want to traumatise the kids so we skipped a few places when visiting Cambodia with them.

 Instead we opted for the more fun destinations, like Angkor Wat, Kep, Battambang, Kampot, and the nicer parts of Phnom Penh.